Last year on our first cruise we filled in a slip to ask for gratuities to be charged to our seapass account.

 yes the minimum suggested gratuity is included in the price we pay here in the UK.
 You can opt out if you want though.
 Saves a load of hassle in my opinion to pre-pay it.

-__________________ Radiance of the Seas San Diego to Vancouver
+Radiance of the Seas San Diego to Vancouver

 June 2010 Vision of the Seas Stockholm, Tallinn, St. Petersburg